 They are also incredible at picking up social cues.
 If they see you are sad, they become sad as well.
 If you smile at them, they instantly smile back.
 Without language, that is their only way to communicate.

-Early childhood is the time to set the foundation for the rest of their lives, and not just in the social and emotional aspect, but all aspects of their life.
+Early childhood is the time to set the foundation for the rest of their lives, and not just in the social and emotional aspects, but all aspects of their life.

 9. Affects Physical Health

 Early childhood development also shapes a child’s physical health [source].

 Teaching children to brush their teeth from a young age, for example, will help them to have great personal hygiene all throughout their life.